 The customer service person has to decide whether to grant your request.
-Most banks anticipate that these calls will occur, and have a scoring system in place that gives their customer service representatives a cue about how to handle the call:
+Most companies anticipate that these requests will occur, and have a scoring system in place.
+They employ criteria based upon information in your consumer report and your behavior on the account that gives their customer service representatives a clue about how to handle the call:

-- Red: unprofitable account that does not warrant an increase
+- Red: unprofitable account that does not warrant a bigger line

-- Yellow: marginally profitable account that may warrant a small concession
+- Yellow: marginally profitable account that may warrant a small boost

 - Green: profitable account worth trying to keep with a larger increase